4 min read | 30 November, 2017 By Rachael Down

 When an employer hires someone, it's up to them to assign their new hire with an employment status.

-A person’s employment status defines the rights and responsibilities that an employee has at work and therefore determines what is required from the employer.
+A person’s employment status defines the rights and responsibilities that a staff member has at work.

 A person typically falls into one of three main types of employment status: